Akimyou/ts-whammy/README.md

 fromImageArray(images: string[], fps: number, outputAsArray?: boolean): Blob | Uint8Array
 ```

-- images: An array contain image base64 strings, image type must be 'image/webp', see more: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL
+- `images`: An array of image base64 strings, image type must be 'image/webp', see more: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL
-- fps: FPS number, fps number can't be 0. (if you set it equal 0, it will be reset to default fps equal 1
+- `fps`: frames per second number, FPS number can't be 0. (if you set FPS to equal 0, FPS will be reset to default of 1).
-- outputAsArray: Get an Unit8Array output, default output is Blob.
-In node environment, output always be Unit8Array
+- `outputAsArray`: return `Uint8Array` output, the default output is` Blob`.
+In node environments, the output always be `Uint8Array`.

 ```ts
 fromImageArrayWithOptions(images: string[], options: IFromImageArrayOptions = {}): Blob | Uint8Array
 ```

-- images: Same as fromImageArray's images
+- `images`: Same as `fromImageArray's images
-- options:
+- `options`:
-  - fps: Same as fromImageArray's fps
+  - `fps`: Same as `fromImageArray`'s `fps`
-  - duration(second): An value that set output video's duration.
+  - `duration` (seconds): An value that set output video's duration.
 With it will adjust the video's fps value to make sure video have exact duration
-  - outputAsArray: Same as fromImageArray's outputAsArray
+  - `outputAsArray`: Same as `fromImageArray`'s `outputAsArray`

 ## Contribution